 9 Open Positions

 We are fans of open source projects and believe in not reinventing the wheel.
-We use a new PHP framework called Laravel to power our API layer.
+We use a new PHP7 framework called Laravel to power our API layer.
 It gives PHP super-powers like command line tools, dependency injection, ORM, queues and schedules, event listeners, and so forth.
-We also use Ember.js to power our front-end application and we are soon refactoring to Ember Engines.
-This is in addition to other technologies like Redis, MongoDB, MySQL, Jenkins, Express and node.js.
+We also use Vue.js to power our front-end application in addition to other technologies like Redis, MongoDB, MySQL, Jenkins, Express and node.js.

 We are currently building a real-time data processing infrastructure using Kafka.
 Our push sending infrastructure is instrumented through Go microservices.
 Our mobile SDK team includes support for the latest mobile frameworks, such as React Native.